-From the findings there is awareness of training in special education need (80%).
-The few teachers not yet trained needs to acquire training in SNE (15% and 5%)
+From the finding there is awareness of training in special education need.
+The few teachers not yet trained needs to acquire training in SNE.

-Table 5: Period of teaching with special needs
+Table 5: Period of teaching learner with special needs

 Response Frequency Percentage

+0-5 2 16%

+6-12 2 16%

-Not at all 12 60%
+Not at all 8 67%

-0-5 4 20%

-6-12 4 20%
+Others, specify 0 0%

-Total 20 100%
+Total 12 100%

-According to the above response a good number of teachers (60%) are not teaching learners with special need.
+According to the above response a good number of teachers (67%) are not teaching learners with special needs.